 Reading the Soil Test

 There are many labs around the country that give soil results.
 The following recommendations are based on lab results from A&L Ag Labs in Modesto, California.
-Every lab uses different testing methods so the numbers will not be the same.
+Every lab uses different testing methods so the numbers may not be the same.
 It is best to use one lab consistently to track annual results.

 (Note: To covert pounds per acre to pounds per 100 square feet divide by 440.)

 Increasing organic matter levels will help with the soils texture, structure, drainage, aeration, water holding capacity and availability, nutrient availability, root development and dramatically improve soil biology.
 Working soil wet destroys organic matter.
 Organic matter (humus) holds three times more nutrients than clay and up to 5 times as much water.